 Freeplay acknowledges the Wurundjeri & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.

-We pay respect to their Elders past, present, and emerging, and to all Aboriginal and Torres Strait Islander people in the wider community and beyond.
+We pay respect to their Elders past and present, and to all Aboriginal and Torres Strait Islander people in the wider community and beyond.

 Sovereignty was never ceded, and this always was and always will be Aboriginal land.